DanielBradford/bamboo-fitness/README.md

         * Last Name - This field is validated to ensure an entry is made
         * Email - This field is validated to ensure an entry is made and a valid email address is entered
         * Membership Preference (Bronze, Silver or Gold)
-        * Text Area - For the user to write a breif message describing their enquiry
+        * Text Area - For the user to write a brief message describing their enquiry
         * The completion and sending of this form opens a channel of contact between the user and the gym.

 ## **Future Features**
 * Animation of the Membership, Class and Team medals through CSS.
 I would make them spin on their Y-Axis to rotate and reveal additonal information.
 * Confirmation of form sending
+* The membership type in the enquiry form is already selected in relation to the membership medal clicked.
-* Imediate reply email to confirm reciept of enquiry
+* Immediate reply email to confirm reciept of enquiry
 * Database storage of enquiries
 * GDPR Compliance for information given by users in the form.
 A Legal requirement as well as user privacy.
 ## **Expansion Ideas**